- Self-Directed Accounts

-You’re investing in your own business.
 You’ve probably been pumping every last dollar back in your own business in an effort to get yourself on a solid foundation.
 Many self-employed people do the same.
 It’s a mistake.
 You’re prioritizing your present over your future.
 Balance is the key here.

-You anticipate selling your business when it’s time to retire.
 Dreaming of that golden parachute when just the right investor comes along at just the right time?
 That’s a gamble.
 When the day comes, there’s no guarantee you’ll find someone to carry on your legacy.

 The best course of action is to invest a little in yourself now to see dividends down the road.
 But how do you know which retirement account to choose?
 That’s where we can help.
 At Equity Trust, we specialize in helping people who are self-employed small business owners lay a solid foundation for their retirement amid the chaos that can come with running a business.